 So with this simple list, you can load up your fridge and pantry with fat-burning foods without breaking the bank or getting bored from eating the same foods.
 Studies have demonstrated that certain condiments, fruits, vegetables, and meats have clear belly-flab-torching properties that makes them the best in their class—alone or in combination.
 When it comes to the fridge and the pantry, these are the foods you should always have stocked.
-And while you're making healthy changes, try out these 21 Best Healthy Cooking Hacks of All Time.
+And while you're making healthy changes, try out these 15 Underrated Weight Loss Tips That Actually Work.

 Some things are trendy for a reason: Coconut oil's medium-chain triglycerides are burned as energy, not stored as fat, and it contains a fatty acid that's been shown to torch belly fat.
 A study of 30 men in the journal Pharmacology found that those who consumed 2 tablespoons of coconut oil a day shrank their waists by an average of 1.1 inches in one month.
 You can use coconut oil almost anyplace you'd use butter—for eggs or stir-frys, for healthier pancakes, or in a belly-burning smoothie.